xkondix/MsgBrokerSys/README.md

 Information about the application:
-- uses version 3.4.0 of spark libraries.
+- uses version 3.4.0 of spark libraries
 - uses Spark Structured Streaming to process the stream [1]
 - uses Java 17
 - uses Spring boot 2.7.10 version [2]